mwenge/iridisalpha/README.md

 * [DNA], a demo by Jeff Minter containing some preparatory work for the main game.
 * [Torus], another demo by Jeff Minter containing some preparatory work for the main game.
 * [Torus2], another iteration on Torus.
+* [Iridis Spaceship], a non-interactive demo of the spaceship sprites.

 ## Requirements
 * [64tass][64tass], tested with v1.54, r1900